-All listed forms of restrictive practice, including instances the care recipient or their representative instigate or request the restrictive practice, are considered physical restraint for the purposes of the QI Program.
+All listed forms of restrictive practice, including instances the care recipient or their representative instigate or request the restrictive practice, are considered restrictive practices for the purposes of the QI Program.

-9.3 Measurements and assessments for physical restraint
+9.3 Measurements and assessments for restrictive practices

-The purpose of assessing a care recipient through the process set out below is to collect data relating to the physical restraint quality indicator.
+The purpose of assessing a care recipient through the process set out below is to collect data relating to the restrictive practices quality indicator.